aws-samples/amazon-eks-security-immersion-day/content/12-image-security/image-signing-with-aws-signer/index.en.md

 Organizations validate images against a digital signature to confirm that the image is unaltered and from a trusted publisher.
 AWS Signer allows security administrators to have a single place to define your signing environment, including what [AWS Identity and Access Management (AWS IAM) role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) can sign code and in what regions.
 Integration with [AWS CloudTrail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/) helps you track who is generating signatures and helps meet your compliance requirements.

 AWS Signer supports features like cross account signing, signature validity duration, and profile lifecycle management with cancellation and revocation operations.

+Let us now proceed to the section [Digital signature verification using openssl tool](1-digital-signature-using-openssl)